How you respond to the mistakes kids make is just as important as correcting it in the first place. Learn how to respond when kids make mistakes.

 - Teaching Resilience and Perseverance: How to Raise Kids with Grit

-Tell me in the comments: What are your tips on how to respond when your child makes a mistake?
+Tell me in the comments: What are your tips on how to respond when kids make mistakes?